Monday, April 20, 2026

 The tomato ketchup bottle went round

-The plate of pizza was passed round
+The plate of pizza passed around

 So everybody took one slice

-I pineapple pizza looked so nice
+The pineapple pizza looked so nice

 That I took two, nobody knew